 NACRS is maintained by CIHI and contains data for hospital- and community-based emergency department and ambulatory care (e.g., day surgery, outpatient clinics).
 CIHI receives data directly from participating facilities or from their respective regional health authorities or the ministry.

 The ODD uses a validated method to identify people with diabetes using data on hospital stays and physician visits.
 Records from the DAD, collected by CIHI were used to identify Ontarians with a valid health card number who had been hospitalized with a new or pre-existing diagnosis of diabetes.
 Physician claim records held by the Ontario Health Insurance Plan (OHIP) were also used to identify individuals with visits to a physician for diabetes.
 Cases of diabetes related to pregnancy are excluded from the ODD.
 Individuals were considered to have diabetes if they had at least one hospitalization or two physician service claims over a two-year period that are diabetes-related.
 People are included in the ODD as new cases when they are first identified as having diabetes in the previously mentioned databases.

 Ontario Health Insurance Plan (OHIP)

-The OHIP claims database covers all reimbursement claims to the Ministry of Health and Long-Term Care made by fee-for-service physicians, community-based laboratories and radiology facilities.
+The OHIP claims database covers all reimbursement claims to the Ministry of Health made by fee-for-service physicians, community-based laboratories and radiology facilities.
 The OHIP database contains encrypted patient and physician identifiers, codes for services provided, date of service, the associated diagnosis and fee paid.
 OHIP claims are missing some services, such as services received in provincial psychiatric hospitals and diagnostic procedures performed on an inpatient basis.
 OHIP also excludes services provided by physicians who are on alternative funding plans, which may impact the results of the analysis.